terraform-shoreline-modules/terraform-shoreline-jvm-op-pack/README.md

 ## About Shoreline

-The Shoreline platform provides real-time monitoring and incident automation for cloud operations.
-Use Shoreline to debug and automate repairs across your entire fleet in seconds with just a few lines of code.
+The Shoreline platform provides real-time monitoring, alerting, and incident automation for cloud operations.
+Use Shoreline to detect, debug, and automate repairs across your entire fleet in seconds with just a few lines of code.

 Shoreline [Agents](https://docs.shoreline.io/platform/agents) are efficient and non-intrusive processes running in the background of all your monitored hosts.
 [Agents](https://docs.shoreline.io/platform/agents) act as the secure link between Shoreline and your environment's [Resources](https://docs.shoreline.io/platform/resources), providing real-time monitoring and metric collection across your fleet.
 [Agents](https://docs.shoreline.io/platform/agents) can execute actions on your behalf -- everything from simple Linux commands to full remediation playbooks -- running simultaneously across all the targeted [Resources](https://docs.shoreline.io/platform/resources).